mantidproject/mantid/Code/Mantid/docs/source/algorithms/IndirectCalibration-v1.rst

 Either a single run file or range of runs in *.raw* format can be given to the algorithm which are then merged into a single run using :ref:`MergeRuns
-<algm-MergeRuns>`, a flat background tis then calculated and normalised to give
+<algm-MergeRuns>`, a flat background is then calculated and normalised to give
 the output workspace.

 Usage